ToshioCP/Gobject-tutorial/src/sec5.src.md

 These methods will be explained later.
 The arguments are TDoubleClass class, PROP\_DOUBLE (property id) and GParamSpec instance.
 Property id is used to identify the property in `tdouble.c`.
-It is an positive integer.
+It is a positive integer.

 ## Overriding set\_property and get\_property class methods